awsdocs/amazon-eks-user-guide/doc_source/cert-signing.md

    csr-9xx5q   90m   kubernetes.io/kubelet-serving   system:node:ip-192-168-65-38.region.compute.internal      <none>              Approved, Issued
    ```

-   If the returned output shows a CSR with a [kubernetes\.io/kubelet\-serving](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#kubernetes-signers) signer that’s `Approved` but not `Issued` for a node, then you need to approve the request\.
+   If the returned output shows a CSR with a [https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#kubernetes-signers](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#kubernetes-signers) signer that's `Approved` but not `Issued` for a node, then you need to approve the request\.

 1. Manually approve the CSR\.
-Replace `csr-7znmf ` with your own value\.
+Replace `csr-7znmf` with your own value\.

    ```
    kubectl certificate approve csr-7znmf
    ```

-To auto\-approve CSRs in the future, we recommend that you write an approving controller that can automatically validate and approve CSRs that contain IP or DNS SANs that Amazon EKS can’t verify\.
+To auto\-approve CSRs in the future, we recommend that you write an approving controller that can automatically validate and approve CSRs that contain IP or DNS SANs that Amazon EKS can't verify\.